projectara/greybus-spec/source/bridged_phy.rst

 .. _i2c-functionality-bits:

-Greybus I2C Functionality Bits
+Greybus I2C Functionality Bit Masks
-""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""

-This table describes the defined functionality bit values defined for Greybus I2C adapters.
+This table describes the defined functionality bit masks defined for Greybus I2C adapters.
 These include a set of bits describing SMBus capabilities.
 These values are taken directly from the <linux/i2c.h>
 header file.